Ahmed712441/VF-Task/README.md

 # Cryptocurrency Real-time Dashboard

-A real-time cryptocurrency tracking application built with TypeScript, displaying a searchable table and line chart with live update.
+A real-time cryptocurrency tracking application built with TypeScript, displaying a searchable table and line chart with live updates.

 ## Quick Start